• Youth Leadership and Skills for Life Programme

 YouthInvest considers life skills to be foundational and essential for young people in understanding, negotiating, and mediating everyday challenges and risks, and preparing them for adulthood as responsible, resilient, emotionally and socially adept productive citizens.

-We currently work in more than 90 secondary and senior secondary schools in West Bengal and Kolkata and more than 500 villages reaching out to 100,000 plus adolescents and youths through our life skills development prgramme.
+We currently work in more than 90 secondary and senior secondary schools, and more than 500 villages in Assam, Jharkhand and West Bengal, reaching 100,000 plus adolescents and youths through our life skills development programme, supported by ITC Ltd., Azim Premji Philanthropic Initiative and TATA Steel Foundation.

 • YouthInvest Foundation’s life skills programme focuses on equipping adolescents and youths with accurate, age-appropriate and culturally relevant information and skills that will help them to navigate day-to-day challenges and prepare for adult life.